Immigration Act of 1924: Context

-A limitation on Southern and Eastern European immigration was first proposed in 1896 in the form of the literacy test bill.
-Henry Cabot Lodge was confident the bill would provide an indirect measure of reducing emigration from these countries, but after passing both Congress and the Senate, it was vetoed by President Cleveland.
+A limitation on Eastern and Southern European immigration was first proposed in 1896 in the form of the literacy test bill.
+Henry Cabot Lodge was confident the bill would provide an indirect measure of reducing emigration from these countries, but after passing both houses of Congress, it was vetoed by President Grover Cleveland.
 Another proposal for immigration restriction was introduced again in 1909 by U.S. Senator Henry Cabot Lodge.
 The Immigration Act of 1917 restricted immigration further in a variety of ways.
 It increased restrictions on Asian immigration, raised the general immigrant head tax, excluded those deemed to be diseased or mentally unwell, and in light of intense lobbying by the Immigration Restriction League, introduced the literacy test for all new immigrants to prove their ability to read English.
-In the wake of the post-World War I recession, many Americans believed that bringing in more immigrants would worsen the unemployment rate.
-The First Red Scare of 1919–1921 had fueled fears of foreign radicals migrating to undermine American values and provoke an uprising like the 1917 Bolshevik Revolution in Russia.
+In the wake of the post–World War I recession, many Americans believed that bringing in more immigrants would worsen the unemployment rate.
+The First Red Scare of 1919–1921 had fueled fears of foreign radicals migrating to undermine American values and provoke an uprising like the 1917 October Revolution in Russia.
 The number of immigrants entering the United States decreased for about a year from July 1919 to June 1920 but doubled in the year after that.

 U.S. Representative Albert Johnson, a eugenics advocate, and Senator David Reed were the two main architects of the act.
+They conceived the act as a bulwark against "a stream of alien blood"; it likewise found support among xenophobic and nativist groups such as the Ku Klux Klan.
+However, some proponents, such as the American Federation of Labor (AFL), welcomed the act for reducing cheap immigrant labor that would compete with local workers.
+Both public and Congressional opposition was minimal.
 In the wake of intense lobbying, it passed with strong congressional support.
-There were nine dissenting votes in the Senate and a handful of opponents in the House of Representatives, the most vigorous of whom was freshman Brooklyn Representative, Emanuel Celler, a Jewish American.
+There were nine dissenting votes in the Senate and a handful of opponents in the House of Representatives, the most vigorous of whom was freshman Brooklyn Representative Emanuel Celler, a Jewish American.
 Decades later, he pointed out the act's "startling discrimination against central, eastern and southern Europe."